surniaulula/wpsso-organization-place/readme.txt

 = 1.6.0-dev.4 =

-(TBD) Moved organization and place tooltip messages to the WPSSO Core plugin.
+(2022/10/03) Moved organization and place tooltip messages to the WPSSO Core plugin.

 = 1.5.3 =